-b) Coral
+b) Coral reefs

-The partial loss of coral at Pulau Rimau shall be compensated by funding in research or conservation efforts for coral reefs.
-Seeing that coral are not ubiquitous in Penang, most likely the funding will go to research and conservation efforts elsewhere in Malaysia.
-Deployment of artificial reefs can also become one of the offset programme for the coral partial loss at Pulau Rimau.
+The partial loss of coral reefs at Pulau Rimau shall be compensated by funding in research or conservation efforts for coral reefs.
+Seeing that coral reefs are not ubiquitous in Penang, most likely the funding will go to research and conservation efforts elsewhere in Malaysia.